rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 Now, we can publish to our named exchange instead:

 <pre class="sourcecode java">
-channel.basicPublish( "logs", "", null, message.getBytes());
+@Autowired
+private RabbitTemplate template;

+@Autowired
+private FanoutExchange fanout;   // configured in Tut3Config above

+template.convertAndSend(fanout.getName(), "", message);
 </pre>

+From now on the `fanout` exchange will append messages to our queue.

 Temporary queues
 ----------------

-As you may remember previously we were using queues which had a specified name (remember `hello` and `task_queue`?).
+As you may remember previously we were using queues which had a specified name (remember `hello`).
 Being able to name a queue was crucial for us -- we needed to point the workers to the same queue.
 Giving a queue a name is important when you want to share the queue between producers and consumers.

-But that's not the case for our logger.
-We want to hear about all log messages, not just a subset of them.
+But that's not the case for our fanout example.
+We want to hear about all messages, not just a subset of them.
 We're also interested only in currently flowing messages not in the old ones.
 To solve that we need two things.